googlefonts/fontra/docs/plugin-structure.md

     $ fontra filesystem path/to/folder/containing/font

-Project managers are registered with the "fontra.projectmanagers" entry-points key.
+Project managers are registered with the `fontra.projectmanagers` entry-points key.

 An example Project Manager plug-in can be found in the fontra-rcjk project.